Projects

 Outcome

-Eliminated the soft-404 class of errors on Googlebot traffic.
 Indexing API calls stopped timing out and started succeeding in batches.
-JSON-LD became a reliable proxy for "this job is actually indexable," which matters on a site where a 1% indexing shift is tens of thousands of lost landing pages per day.
+JSON-LD became a reliable proxy for "this job is actually indexable," which matters on a site where a 1% indexing shift is tens of thousands of landing pages per day.
+The invalidation endpoint closed the loop so expired jobs left the index instead of lingering as stale entries.

-Impact: 5-8M page views/day protected, soft-404s eliminated, indexing API timeouts eliminated
+Impact: 5-8M page views/day protected, indexing API timeouts eliminated, JSON-LD gated to indexable jobs

 Tech Stack